TEALSK12/2nd-semester-introduction-to-computer-science/units/supplemental/calculator_canada.md

 ### Emphasize with students ...

-#### BC ADST Mathematics Computer Science 11 Content - Use of Computing for Financial Analysis
+#### BC Mathematics Computer Science 11 Content - Use of Computing for Financial Analysis

 Use this opportunity to apply software to do financial calculations.
 Afterall, what's tedious for a human, may be easy for a computer.